-Also parodied in an episode of Chowder with a pink, badly CGI'd dancing pig-baby (probably a parody of the infamous CGI Dancing Baby), whose mere existence instills great horror (and grief) on those who watch it.
+Also parodied in an episode of Chowder with a pink, badly CGI'd dancing pig-baby (probably a parody of the infamous CGI Dancing Baby), whose mere existence instills great horror (and grief) on those who watch it, especially Gumbo and Mung.

 Also invoked for many of the villains in The Real Ghostbusters.
 One of the most traumatic characters for anybody growing up in the 1980s might have been their Boogey Man.

-That show is unique, in that Henson Studios uses a technique that combines CGI Motion-Capture with actual puppetry.
-The actors are "filmed" in real time as the CGI characters.
-As little post-production as possible is used.
+Sid the Science Kid is somewhat creepy.
+Henson Studios used a technique that combines CGI Motion-Capture with actual puppetry.
+The actors are "filmed" in real time as the CGI characters, with as little post-production as possible being used.

-Homer briefly imagines his children as "mutants" with pinkish skin, five-fingered hands and eyes with irises.
+In-Universe example: Homer briefly imagines his children as "mutants" with pinkish skin, five-fingered hands and eyes with irises.
 The camera briefly cuts to a more realistic rendering of Bart, Lisa and Maggie.
-Homer, like the rest of us, screams and runs far, far away.
+Homer screams and runs away after seeing that.